Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Methods

 \subsection{Gate-weighted empirical objective and training loop}

+The training objective emphasizes the portion of the matrix that has already been revealed by the gate while continuing to enforce contraction on the cell boundaries.
 At stage $i$, we approximate bulk integrals using quasi-Monte Carlo (QMC) quadrature over the collocation set $\mathcal{S}_i$ with fixed budget $N=10^4$ in all experiments.
-Gating is applied only to bulk densities, and we use a normalized gate-weighted empirical energy:
+Gating is applied only to bulk densities, and we use a normalized gate-weighted empirical energy.

-The stage objective adds the inner-boundary penalty:
+The stage objective adds the inner-boundary penalty.

 All derivatives are computed by automatic differentiation.